 Events & ProgramsRoy S. Estess Public Leadership Award

-Partners for Stennis, in conjunction with the leadership at Stennis Space Center (SSC), have established an annual Roy S. Estess Public Service Leadership Award.
+Partners for Stennis & Michoud, in conjunction with the leadership at Stennis Space Center (SSC), have established an annual Roy S. Estess Public Service Leadership Award.
 The award commemorates the exceptionally high standards of public service Mr. Estess upheld.
 This award is intended to honor current community leaders with career contributions and a record of volunteerism that reflects those same values.
-A judging panel will select one individual to be recognized each year at the Annual Stennis Space Center Gala.
+A judging panel will select one individual to be recognized as warranted.

 About Roy S. Estess

 During the course of 42 years of service in the United States government, Mr. Roy S. Estess demonstrated leadership of such caliber that he is widely regarded as a NASA pioneer as well as a mentor and coach to many of the agency’s current and former leaders.
 Contributing leading edge technical and business expertise throughout his career, Mr. Estess worked as a propulsion test engineer on perhaps the greatest technological achievement of all time, the Apollo missions to the moon.
 Working up the ranks, his vision and leadership subsequently led to SSC becoming a unique federal city which hosts more than 40 federal, state, academic and private organizations and now stands as an ideal business model for other federal field sites to emulate.